JetBrains/Grammar-Kit/README.md

 matching completes with any result.
 This attribute helps parser recover when unmatched token sequence is encountered.

+* _name_ attribute (value: string) specifies a nice name for a rule.
+For example *name("_.*expr")=expression* attribute creates a well recognized "&lt;expression&gt; required" error message for different expression rules instead of a long token list.

 ### Generated parser structure:
 For each rule and every its sub-expression in a grammar a static method is generated.
 Sub-expression methods are named *rule_name_K_L_..* where the *(K, L, .. )* number list describes the position of a sub-expression in an enclosing rule.
 Avoid naming your rules this way.

 Generator can split parser code into several classes for better support of large grammars.

-For simple cases parser will consists of several generated classes and a copy [GeneratedParserUtilBase](/JetBrains/Grammar-Kit/blob/master/support/org/intellij/grammar/parser/GeneratedParserUtilBase.java) the first time generator is run.
+For simple cases parser will consists of several generated classes and a copy [GeneratedParserUtilBase](support/org/intellij/grammar/parser/GeneratedParserUtilBase.java) the first time generator is run.
 It contains error recovery and reporting code as well as completion functionality for parser-based completion provider and basic token matching code.
 Make sure you have the latest version as it contains the latest fixes, improvements and a fresh portion of bugs.

 Each external rule must be implemented the same way as generated i.e. by static method.